 Researchers from the Swedish Herbal Institute believe adaptogens work at a cellular level.
 “Studies on animals and isolated neuronal cells have revealed that adaptogens exhibit neuroprotective, anti-fatigue, antidepressive, anxiolytic, nootropic and CNS stimulating activity.”
 Clinical trials have demonstrated they can increases mental work capacity against a background of stress and fatigue, particularly intolerance to mental exhaustion and enhanced attention.

 “When the body is subjected to stress, adaptogens help the adrenal glands mount an immediate hormonal response by manufacturing and releasing more stress hormones,” says Dr Ben Tabachnik, a former Russian scientist who emigrated to the U.S., bringing with him decades of adaptogenic research once regarded as a state secret.

 “When the stress stops, however, the adaptogens help the adrenal glands shut down more quickly.
 In cases where stress is prolonged and/severe, the adrenals reserve their resources by reducing the amount of hormones they release due to adaptogenic restoration by hypothalamic receptor sensitivity.
 This conserved energy becomes available to continue the body’s response to stressors, thereby delaying adrenal exhaustion.”

-Adaptogens should not be considered as a ‘miracle cure’, experts cautions.
+Adaptogens should not be considered as a ‘miracle cure’, experts caution.
 They should be considered as part of a whole-body treatment that includes a proper diet, regular exercise and adequate sleep.
-They will be of little assistance if the people taking them aren’t addressing the root causes of stress in their life such as diet, exercise and adequate amounts of sleep.

 Why this (not so) sudden interest?